Dental fillings Brisbane

 Gold and porcelain fillings

 Gold and porcelain fillings are both long-lasting but with different benefits.
-Porcelain teeth can be matched to the colour of other teeth, while gold fills require less maintenance compared to amalgam ones.
+Porcelain teeth can be matched to the colour your teeth, while gold fills require less maintenance compared to amalgam ones.
 Both types of filling are more expensive than amalgam, too.

 If you’re unable to finish your dental treatment in one appointment, the dentist might suggest a temporary filling.
 This temporary filling will be replaced at a later date to suit your needs.